Eumetazoa

+Parazoa was considered as a sister group to Agnotozoa (now considered polyphyletic).

 Several other extinct or obscure life forms, such as Iotuba and Thectardis, appear to have emerged in the group.
 Characteristics of eumetazoans include true tissues organized into germ layers, the presence of neurons and muscles, and an embryo that goes through a gastrula stage.

 Some phylogenists once speculated the sponges and eumetazoans evolved separately from different single-celled organisms, which would have meant that the animal kingdom does not form a clade (a complete grouping of all organisms descended from a common ancestor).
 However, genetic studies and some morphological characteristics, like the common presence of choanocytes, now unanimously support a common origin.

 Traditionally, eumetazoans are a major group of animals in the Five Kingdoms classification of Lynn Margulis and K. V. Schwartz, comprising the Radiata and Bilateria – all animals except the sponges.
-When treated as a formal taxon Eumetazoa is typically ranked as a subkingdom.
-The name Metazoa has also been used to refer to this group, but more often refers to the Animalia as a whole.
-Many classification schemes do not include a subkingdom Eumetazoa.

-Taxonomy

-A widely accepted hypothesis, based on molecular data (mostly 18S rRNA sequences), divides Bilateria into four superphyla: Deuterostomia, Ecdysozoa, Lophotrochozoa, and Platyzoa (sometimes included in Lophotrochozoa).
-The last three groups are also collectively known as Protostomia.

-However, some skeptics emphasize inconsistencies in the new data.
-The zoologist Claus Nielsen argues in his 2001 book Animal Evolution: Interrelationships of the Living Phyla for the traditional divisions of Protostomia and Deuterostomia.

 Evolutionary origins

 It has been suggested that one type of molecular clock and one approach to interpretation of the fossil record both place the evolutionary origins of eumetazoa in the Ediacaran.
 However, the earliest eumetazoans may not have left a clear impact on the fossil record and other interpretations of molecular clocks suggest the possibility of an earlier origin.
-The discoverers of Vernanimalcula describe it as the fossil of a bilateral triploblastic animal that appeared at the end of the Marinoan glaciation prior to the Ediacaran Period, implying an even earlier origin for eumetazoans.
+The discoverers of Vernanimalcula describe it as the fossil of a bilateral triploblastic animal that appeared at the end of the Marinoan glaciation prior to the Ediacaran period, implying an even earlier origin for eumetazoans.
+Various ediacaran organisms have been tentatively classified as eumetazoans.
+But so far, very few Ediacaran organisms have been identified as definite eumetazoans like- Kimberella, Haootia and Dickinsonia.
+Ediacaran fossils preserve very little details so identifying one as an animal with true tissue is very difficult.
+Many extinct phyla have been proposed by many researchers that may fall under the clade.
+These are Proarticulata, Trilobozoa and Petalonamae.
+The inclusion of these within eumetazoa as well as the position of these within the clade is highly debated and sometimes considered speculative.
+The proarticulates are considered as stem bilaterians by most authors.
+Together the three phyla are grouped as the grade Vendobionta.The petalonamids are often considered as early diverging animals before animals with true tissue organisation started to appear.